-In a quest to find the world’s healthiest foods, it would be nearly impossible to miss out on one of the best complete protein foods available: quinoa.
-Quinoa (pronounced keen-wah) and other ancient grains, such as amaranth, barley, and farro are rapidly growing in popularity because of their wide array of health benefits.
+Quinoa is the world’s healthiest foods, that is one of the best complete protein foods available.
+In a quest to find her, it might be nearly impossible to miss out on.
+Quinoa (pronounced keen-wah) and other ancient grains, such as amaranth, barley, and farro are rapidly growing in popularity as a result of their wide array of health benefits.

 Quinoa was known to the Incas as “the mother of all grains” and was first cultivated over 5,000 years ago grown in South America (Peru, Chile and Bolivia).
-While it is commonly known as an “ancient grain,” quinoa is technically not a grain or cereal grain, but a seed, and does not contain gluten.
+While it’s commonly known as an “ancient grain,” quinoa is technically not a grain or cereal grain, but a seed, and doesn’t contain gluten.

-Quinoa is botanically considered a seed rather than a grain.
+Quinoa is not a grain but botanically considered a seed.
 The tiny granules you know as quinoa are seeds of the Chenopodium quinoa plant, a broadleaf plant that produces seeds rather than fruit.
-Quinoa plants grow edible seeds.
-Because of this process, Chenopodium quinoa’s official label is that of a “pseudocereal,” a seed used in nutrition the same way a cereal grain such as barley would be.
+Quinoa plants grow edible seeds. as a result of that, quinoa is a seed used in nutrition the same way a cereal grain such as barley would be.

-Quinoa seeds can be black, red, white, purple, pink, yellow, gray, orange, green or yellow.
-In the United States, white (traditional) and red (Incan) quinoa are commonly available.
-While the white variety is more flavorful, the red contains more nutrients.
+Quinoa seeds can be black, red, white, purple, pink, yellow, gray, orange, green or yellow. in the united states, white (traditional) and red (Incan) quinoa are commonly available.
+The red seeds are more nutritional, while the white seeds are more flavorful.
 All types are slightly bitter when cooked and open up to release little white curls (like a tail) as they soften.

-Whether you’re searching for a quality gluten-free carbohydrate, or just interested in why quinoa is the subject of so much hype, you’ll be excited to see what it can do for you.
-However, the real beauty of quinoa nutrition lies in its protein content and other extremely beneficial nutrients.
+Whether you’re searching for a quality gluten-free carbohydrate, or simply interested in why quinoa is the subject of so much hype, you’ll be excited to see what it will do for you.
+However, the real beauty of quinoa nutrition lies in its protein content and other extremely useful nutrients.

-Like I said, quinoa is gluten-free, high in protein and one of the few plant foods that contain all nine essential amino acids.
-It is also high in fiber, magnesium, B-vitamins, iron, potassium, calcium, phosphorus, vitamin E and various beneficial antioxidants.
+Like I said, quinoa is gluten-free, high in protein and one of the few plant foods that contain all 9 essential amino acids.
+Quinoa is high in fibers, also contains a lot of vitamins, various useful antioxidants, potassium, iron, magnesium, calcium, phosphorus.

 From beneath the earth to outer space, quinoa nutrition is so impressive that NASA even wants to use it for long-term space missions as a healthy, easily growable crop.